cropgeeks/hpc-help/index.rst

   Run by the James Hutton Institute's `Information & Computational Sciences`_ (ICS) Research Computing team, and the Scientific Computing section of NIAB's IT team, this resource supports the computational needs of researchers from **six UK institutions**.
 See :doc:`organizations` for details.

 .. note::
-  Use the **Edit on GitHub** links to make or suggest changes or additions to this help; any updates are mirrored here live within five minutes.
+  Use the **Edit on GitHub** links to make or suggest changes or additions to this help; new or updated pages are synced every five minutes.

 .. toctree::
    :maxdepth: 1